James5979/literate-devops-site/content/portfolio/kubernetes/image-pull-policy.md

 weight = 2
 +++

-If you wish to deploy a Kubernetes application using images cached on the nodes, ensure that the `imagePullPolicy` is set to either `Never` or `IfNotPresent`.
+If you wish to deploy a Kubernetes application using images cached on nodes, ensure that the `imagePullPolicy` is set to either `Never` or `IfNotPresent`.

 Example manifest: